-The guaranteed minimum return of 10% of the principal amount could be substantially reduced by Extraordinary Hedging Costs as a result of an Extraordinary Event.
-If such Extraordinary Hedging Costs were to equal or exceed the minimum guaranteed amount, the noteholder would only be entitled to payment of the principal amount at maturity.
+The guaranteed minimum return of 10% of the principal amount could be substantially reduced by any extraordinary hedging costs as a result of an extraordinary event.
+If such extraordinary hedging costs were to equal or exceed the minimum guaranteed amount, the noteholder would only be entitled to payment of the \$10 principal amount per Note at maturity.

-Will I have any right to vote or deal with securities of the companies underlying the indices as a result of owning Notes?
+Will I have any right to vote or deal with securities of the companies underlying the index as a result of owning Notes?